 You can find all of the regular vintage and mod Skipper outfits as well as many rare variations or production samples, on the these pages:

-For a list of matching/coordinating fashions, please klick here:
+For a list of matching/coordinating fashions of Skipper and her family members, please klick here:

 Five gift sets with a or for a SL Skipper were available: